CAREamics/careamics.github.io/docs/guides/careamist_api/configuration/convenience_functions.md

     ```

     1. In practice this is the one parameter you might want to change.
+    2. You can also set the parameters for the validation dataloader.

 ## (Advanced) Passing model specific parameters